genesys/bold360-mobile-docs-android/Quick-Start.md

 **context** (optional) is used to filter results depending on user's parameters

-**b) Create ChatController object.**

- chatController object is used for interacting between the application and the chat SDK.
+#### 2. Create ChatController object.
+The chatController object is used for interacting between the application and the chat SDK.

-see the example below

-**c) Add the chat fragment to the activity.**

-In order to receive and add the chat fragment, we need to implement the ChatLoadedListener interface and pass its implementation to the build() method.

 ```java
 new ChatController.Builder(Context).build(botAccount, new ChatLoadedListener() {